-Pursuant to the provisions of Articles L.823-9 and R.823-7 of the French Commercial Code relating to the justification of our assessments, we bring to your attention the key points of the audit relating to significant risks of anomalies which, in our professional judgement, were the most important for the audit of the consolidated financial statements of the year, as well as our responses to these risks.
+It is in this complex and evolving context that, in accordance with the provisions of Articles L.823-9 and R.823-7 of the Commercial Code relating to the justification of our assessments, we bring to your attention the key points of the audit relating to the risks of material misstatement which, in our professional judgement, were the most important for the audit of the consolidated financial statements for the year, as well as our responses to these risks.

-These assessments were made as part of our audit of the consolidated financial statements taken as a whole, prepared under the conditions recalled above, and the opinion we formed which is expressed above.
+These assessments were made as part of our audit of the consolidated accounts taken as a whole and the opinion we formed which is expressed above.
 We express no opinion on the elements of these consolidated accounts taken separately.